MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0020-eventattributetypecannotbechanged.md

 As a business type event defines an event that can be subscribed to by other dependent extensions, it is not allowed to convert it to an internal events.
 This would break dependent extensions which are subscribing to this event.

-## Converting Integration Events
+### Converting Integration Events

-It is not allowed to convert an integration type event to an internal event and it is allowed in some cases to convert it to a business event.
+It is not allowed to convert an integration type event to an internal event and it is allowed in some cases to convert it to a business type event.

 It is allowed to convert an integration type event to a business type event when these two conditions are met:
 - the integration event did not expose any global variables,